jsoconno/terraflow/docs.md

 ```
 ## Options
 ```
-  --filename TEXT
+  --refresh               Refresh the downloaded schema file.
+  --schema-filename TEXT  The name of the Terraform schema to use locally.
   --help                  Show this message and exit.
 ```
 ## Commands
 ```